 Not every maintenance task requires a professional HVAC technician.
 There are some you can do and save a few dollars.

 - Check HVAC air filters every month.
 Hold your filter up to the light.
 If you can see through it, it is safe to use another month.
 If you cannot see through, it is time to replace.
 Clogged filters make your system work harder.

 - Remove leaves and debris from around the outdoor unit and trim back foliage to at least 18 inches from the outdoor unit to prevent blockages

 - Hose down the outdoor unit when dirt begins to accumulate on it

 - Keep supply and return registers unblocked by drapes, rugs or furniture

 An important part of owning a home is having a complete home service contractor with the right skills and experience for the job you need completed.
 For over a century, Wolfer’s Home Services has been the contractor of choice for quality-minded customers.
-We offer complete HVAC and indoor air quality services as well as complete plumbing services, and water treatment designed specifically for your home or business.
+We offer complete HVAC and indoor air quality services as well as complete plumbing services designed specifically for your home or business.
 Besides the fact that we have earned a reputation for being the best in the business, there are many more reasons to choose Wolfer’s for all your home service needs.
 Call us today at 503-220-1901 or request your appointment online and work with a company that’s dedicated to ensuring your complete satisfaction.